-It's good to have your priorities in order as we become older, and expectantly wiser?
+It's good to have your priorities in order.
+Especially as we become older, and expectantly wiser?
 Knowing the value of money is important.
 Knowing the value of time is huge too!
 With age comes wisdom, for some at least.
 What about for George, Ralph, and Antonio?
 Read on to find out.

 Ten Dollars is Ten Dollars